julionc/awesome-shopify/readme.md

 ### JavaScript Examples

-- [Shopify Node App](https://github.com/shopify/shopify-node-app) - A starting point for developers so that they will be able to quickly turn up an embedded Shopify app using Node and Express.js.
+- [Shopify Node App](https://github.com/shopify/shopify-node-app) - A starting point for developers so that they will be able to quickly turn up an embedded Shopify app using Node.js and Express.js.

 ### Python Examples